MaterializeInc/materialize/doc/developer/design/20241015_coordinator_architecture.md

 outcomes we hope result from this work.
 Feel free to list both qualitative and quantitative measurements.
 -->

+Success should be scoped narrowly: We're able to handle a `SELECT`-only workload with little interaction with the coordinator, which frees the coordinator to do what it absolutely needs to do.
+It should result in a lower average latency by improving the hot code path, and a lower tail latency by reducing interference with other tasks handled by the coordinator.

+A straw man's proposal would be to handle 10k QPS at a 10^-3 latency (p99.9) of 50ms and 10^-4 latency (p99.99) of 200ms.
+I made these numbers up, and they should merely be used as a guiding principle.

 ## Out of Scope